spedapalli/ml-ai-projects/README.md

 The model, a pre-trained one, classifies Patient's current feelings based on their input.

 Key highlights :
 - UI and backend.
-Model initial exploration and testing was conducted in Jupyter notebook.
-Later on backend code was built in python.
+Initial exploration and testing of the model was done in Jupyter notebook.
+Later on transitioned to building backend application.
-- Model uses a pre-trained model
+- Uses a pre-trained model
 - Ops : Supports docker builds and deploy to AWS, all scripted out.

 ![lifesciences/mental-health-counseling](lifesciences/mental-health-counseling/)